Flow: A Modular Learning Framework for Mixed Autonomy Traffic: Preliminaries

 \subsection{Reinforcement learning}

-RL studies the problem of how agents can learn to take actions in its environment to maximize its cumulative reward.
-The article uses policy gradient methods \cite{sutton2000policy}, a class of reinforcement learning algorithms which optimize a stochastic policy $\pi_\theta : \SS \times \AA \to \R_{\geq 0}$. \newCathy{Although commonly called a policy, we will generally refer to $\pi$ as a controller or control law in this article, to be consistent with the phrasing of traffic control.} These algorithms iteratively update the parameters of the control law through optimizing the expected cumulative reward using sampled data from a traffic simulator or model.
-The control law is commonly a neural network.
-Two control laws used in this article are the \textit{Multilayer Perceptron} (MLP) and \textit{Gated Recurrent Unit} (GRU).
-The MLP is a classical artificial neural network with multiple hidden layers and utilizes backpropagation to optimize its parameters \cite{haykin1994neural}.
-The GRU is a recurrent neural network capable of storing memory on the previous states of the system \cite{chung2015gated}.
-GRUs make use of parameterized update and reset gates, which enable them to make decisions based on both current and past inputs and are also optimized by the policy gradient method.
+RL studies the problem of how agents can learn to take actions in its environment, often formulated as an (PO)MDP, to maximize its cumulative reward~\cite{bertsekas1996neuro, Sutton1998}.
+This article uses policy gradient methods~\cite{sutton2000policy}, a class of RL algorithms which optimize a stochastic policy $\pi_\theta : \SS \times \AA \to \R_{\geq 0}$, e.g. deep neural networks.
+Although commonly called a policy, we will generally refer to $\pi$ as a controller or control law in this article, to be consistent with traffic control terminology.
+Three classes of control laws are considered: \textit{Linear network}, \textit{Multilayer Perceptron} (MLP), and \textit{Gated Recurrent Unit} (GRU).
+The Linear network is a parameterized linear function.
+The MLP is a classical artificial neural network with one or more hidden layers~\cite{haykin1994neural}, consisting of linear weights and nonlinear activation functions (e.g. \texttt{tanh}, ReLU).
+The GRU is a recurrent neural network that makes use of parameterized update and reset gates, which enable decision making based on both current and past inputs~\cite{chung2015gated}.